NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 # Overview
-This page is intended as a starting point for someone who is new to using Git.
-It shows you the basic commands and the workflow to use Git on your own.
+This page is intended as a starting point for R users who are new to using Git.
+It shows you the basic commands and the workflow to use Git on your own, in conjunction with using RStudio desktop or RStudio Cloud.

 To use Git as a team you should complete this section and the following section on [using git collaboratively](02_using-git-collaboratively.md).